Varsett/Quas/README.md

 The program does not need to be installed; you simply run the `quas.v.X.X.X.exe` file, wait a couple of seconds, and you're ready to use it.
 You can also use some launch keys (see built-in help, **section H**).
 Each time **Quas** is launched, it displays a table with the most important data on the Main screen.
 The list of additional commands and parameters is at the end of this instruction.

+The information table, in addition to the main data, contains color coding for the most important parameters:
+* **Date in the headset:** The correct time will be highlighted in green, incorrect — in red.
+* **Fill level:** If the headset is filled 90% or more, the value will be red; 50% or more, yellow; below that — green.
+* **Connection:** By cable — green, by Wi-Fi — dark yellow, dual connection — red.
+* **TEMP variable:** Standard — green, non-standard — yellow.
+* **Battery charge level:** Below 15% — red, below 50% — yellow, anything above — green.
+* **Launch privileges:** As administrator — green, as user — yellow.
+* **Update status:** Enabled — green, disabled — yellow.
+* **Charging status:** Charging — dark green, Full — green, Discharging — dark yellow, no charging — red.

+All colors are chosen based on the following logic:
+* **Green**: normal and optimal status
+* **Dark yellow**: may require attention in certain cases
+* **Yellow**: something to pay attention to
+* **Red**: must pay attention

-The program features color (only for Win 10 and above) and letter markings indicating the mode or status of the headset.
-It is displayed in the upper left corner of the program, and it is convenient to use it with the **b** (**Bypass Info Table**) key when the information table is hidden to speed up the program launch.
+The program has built-in color coding (only for Win 10 and above) and letter markings indicating the mode or status of the headset.
+It is displayed in the upper left corner of the program and is convenient to use with the parameter **b** (**Bypass Info Table key**) when the information table is hidden to speed up the program launch.

-The program includes two additional keys:
-- **Bypass Wireless Warning** – removes the warning window when connecting via a wireless connection.
-- **Bypass Initial Status** – completely disables all initial checks, modes, and statuses when launching Quas.
-In this case, the information table is not displayed, and the top line shows the status **NO**.
-All keys can be added to or removed from the registry as needed.
+The program also has three more registry keys, their description can be read below, in the section **Additional options** – **Managing registry keys for launching the application**.

-List of markings and their meanings:
+**List of markings and their meanings:**

   * **NA** - **Not Available** - Device not connected
   * **DR** - **No Driver**s - headset connected, but drivers not installed
   * **CB** - **Cable** - Device connected via cable